Belle Fourche River

-The Belle Fourche River (pronounced bel FOOSH; Šahíyela Wakpá) is a tributary of the Cheyenne River, approximately 290 mi long, in the U.S. states of Wyoming and South Dakota.
-It is part of the Mississippi River watershed via the Cheyenne and Missouri rivers.
+The Belle Fourche River (pronounced bel FOOSH; Šahíyela Wakpá) is a tributary of the Cheyenne River, about 290 mi long, in the U.S. states of Wyoming and South Dakota.
+It is part of the Mississippi River watershed via the Cheyenne and Missouri Rivers.
 In the latter part of the 19th century, the Belle Fourche River was known as the North Fork of the Cheyenne River.
-Belle Fourche is a name derived from French meaning "beautiful fork".
+Belle Fourche is a name derived from French, meaning "beautiful fork".

 Course

-It rises in northeastern Wyoming, in southern Campbell County, approximately 18 mi southwest of Wright.
+It rises in northeastern Wyoming, in southern Campbell County, around 18 mi southwest of Wright.
 It flows northeast around the north side of the Bear Lodge Mountains, past Moorcroft and Devils Tower.
 Near the state line with Montana, it turns abruptly southeast and flows in western South Dakota, past Belle Fourche and around the north side of the Black Hills.
-In southern Meade County near Hereford, it turns ENE and joins the Cheyenne approximately 50 mi ENE of Rapid City.
+In southern Meade County near Hereford, it turns east-northeast and joins the Cheyenne roughly 50 mi east-northeast of Rapid City.